rails/spring/README.md

 There is no `Spring.before_fork` callback.
-To run something before the fork, you can place it in `~/.spring.rb` or `config/spring.rb` or in any of the files which get run when your application initializers, such as `config/application.rb`, `config/environments/*.rb` or `config/initializers/*.rb`.
+To run something before the fork, you can place it in `~/.spring.rb` or `config/spring.rb` or in any of the files which get run when your application initializes, such as `config/application.rb`, `config/environments/*.rb` or `config/initializers/*.rb`.